murugeshmanthiramoorthi/murugeshmanthiramoorthi/README.md

 ### Hi there 👋, I am Murugesh MANTHIRAMOORTHI.

-**murugeshmanthiramoorthi/murugeshmanthiramoorthi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on ML and DL solutions to help community.
 - 🤔 I’m looking for help with improving my skills on speech recognition tasks.
 - 💬 Ask me about Machine Learning, Deep Learning, Predictve Anaytics, Marketing Analytics etc.